linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-ffmpeg-on-linux/index.md

 ## How to Convert Files with FFmpeg

-As long as the input and output formats are supported, it is very easy to convert between one format and another.
+As long as the input and output formats are supported, it is straightforward to convert between one format and another.
 Specify the name of the input file, the name of the output file, and the extension that corresponds to the new format.
 FFmpeg determines the correct format based on the extension.
 Here are a couple of examples to illustrate this process.

 ### .mkv to .mp4 Format

 To convert from a `.mkv` format to `.mp4`, specify the original file as the input file.
-Then specify the name of the new file with the `.mp4` extension to allow for the correct conversion detection formula.
-The name of the output file does not have to match the name of the input one.
+Then, specify the name of the new file with the `.mp4` extension.
+This allows for the correct conversion detection formula.
+The name of the output file does not have to match the name of the input file.

     ffmpeg -i file1.mkv convert.mp4

+After running the command, your out resembles the following:

    {{< output >}}
 Output #0, mp4, to 'convert.mp4':